ZhuoyunZhong/Self-Driving-Car-Engineer-Projects/README.md

 ---
 ### 6. [Extended Kalman Filter](https://github.com/joeyzhong90595/Self-Driving-Car-Engineer-Projects/tree/master/P6-Extended-Kalman-Filter)
-An extended kalman filter is implemented to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+An Extended Kalman Filter is implemented to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 #### Video demonstration:
 <p align="center">